guyvorster/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 Background
 -----------

-This codebook contains information about the code, data and output of the run_analysis script.
+This codebook contains information about the data, code and output of the run_analysis script.
 Thanks to David Hood for providing some good advice and tips in his FAQ on how to approach the project.
 His FAQ can be [found here] (https://class.coursera.org/getdata-009/forum/thread?thread_id=58#post-177)